spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

   Error: Error happened
       at null._onTimeout (/home/spion/Documents/tests/async-compare/lib/fakes.js:27:27)
       at Timer.listOnTimeout [as ontimeout] (timers.js:105:15)
-  From previous event:
+  From generator:
       at upload (/home/spion/Documents/tests/async-compare/examples/genny.js:38:35)
-      at GeneratorFunctionPrototype.next (native)
   ```

-  However it incurs about 50% memory overhead and is about 5 times slower.
+  However it incurs about 50-70% memory overhead and is about 6 times slower.

   Catcher is also in this category, with 100% memory overhead and about
   10 times slower.